HelpGiveThanks/HGTconfiguration/README.md

 If the text in the edit window does not display properly, then click the 'Use text editor' button, which is a more boring, but more stable cPanel file editor.

-1. Experiment with icon size and padding to get best look.
+1. Experiment with icon size and padding in the headertop.inc.php file to get the best look.
 Keep the height amount at or below 30px, as anything greater will shift the breadcrumb text under it over the right.

       Click the 'Save Changes' button to try each new size change, and don't forget to refresh the view in your TGB window to see it.
 2. Change http://YOURSITE.COM/YOURforum/ to your sites forum folder location
 3. Change https://github.com/YOURorganization/ to your external GitHub  OR  Google Drive  OR other collaborative document creating, editing, etc. web tool.
+1. Click the 'Save Changes' button.
+1. Test botht the Forum and GitHub links in your TGB.
-1. Click the 'Save Changes' button and then the 'Close' button.
+1. Return the headertop.inc.php tab and click the 'Close' button.
 1. Click your name, and then select the 'Logout' option.
 1. Click your TGB's  'Overview' button  to see your website guests' view.